 I have to admit that the worst part of making this recipe is the preparation.
 The picking, cutting, and coring part of this recipe is very time consuming, but with a lot of perseverance and maybe a little help it’s really not so bad.

-To make the process a little easier and even enjoy it my two biggest suggestions are:
+To make the process a little easier and enjoyable:

 - Come prepared with a good, sharp pairing knife.